codybloemhard/penrose-cody/README.md

 - config file
   - just edit the progam and compile it
   - don't change your config often: make a good one and set the muscle memory

+## Usage

+This is very much a tool developed for personal use and an exercise in design.
+Do not expect to be able to use this with little effort.

+- keybindings designed for an obscure keyboard layout, you will need to change them
+- only works for one or two screens, I think? (especially `move_focus` may misbehave)
+- may need to be build against the develop branch of Penrose at any given moment

+## License

+Copyright (C) 2025 Cody Bloemhard

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.